-We take pleasure in recommending this medicine as a preventive for Fever and Ague, Chill Fever, and all Fevers of a Bilious Type.
+We take pleasure in recommending this medicine as a preventive for Fever and Ague, Chill Fever, and all Fevers of a Bimous Type.
 It operates with certainty, and thousands are willing to testify to its wonderful virtues.

-All who use it are giving their unanimous testimony in its favor.
+All who use it are giving their unanimous testimony in ils

-EMMIX water in the mouth with the Invigorator and swallow both together.
+紀元 Mix water in the mouth with the Invigorator and swallow water in the mouth with the invigorator and swallow both together.

-The Liver Invigorator is a Scientific Medical Discovery, and is daily working cures, almost too great to believe.- It gares as if by magic, even the first dose giving benefit, and seldom more than one bottle is required to cure any kind of LIVER Complaint, from the worst Jaundice or DYSPEPSIA to a common Headache, all of which are the results of a DISEASED LIVER.
+The Liver Invigorator is a Scientific Medical Discovery, and is daily working cures, almost too great to believe.- It cures us if by magic, eren the first dose giving benefit, and seldom more than one bottle is required to cure any kind of LIVER Complaint, from the worst JAUNDICE or DYSEPSIA to a common HEADAGE all of which are the re-DYSPERSIA to a common HEADACHE, all of which are the results of a DISEASED LIVER.

-PRICE ONE DOLLAR A ROTTLE

 PRICE, ONE DOLLAR A BOTTLE.

-Dr. SANFORD.
-Proprietor, 343 Broadway, New York.- And retailed by all Druggists. [je9.1y]
+DR. SANFORD.
+Proprietor, 343 Broadway, New York.-And retailed by all Druggists.

+[je9.1y]